idleberg/homebrew-scummc/README.md

 > **Warning**
 >
-> This project is work-in-progress and currently only installs the ScummC binaries
+> This project is work-in-progress and currently only installs the ScummC binaries.
+Any help to complete this formula is appreciated.
+Please post an [issue](/issue) to let me know what's missing!

 Homebrew tap for [ScummC](https://github.com/AlbanBedel/scummc)